 To gain a deeper understanding of the cognitive processes underlying such expertise, process-based methods such as eye-tracking have become increasingly important.
 Eye-tracking enables researchers to analyze where and how teachers focus their visual attention during instruction (Dessus et al., 2016; van den Bogert, 2016).
 Results indicate that expert teachers demonstrate more efficient gaze patterns, reflecting more accurate situational assessment (Gegenfurtner et al., 2020; Wolff et al., 2016).

 This study examines differences in gaze behavior, disruption noticing, and classroom management between experienced and inexperienced teachers in a controlled micro-teaching unit in which teachers were confronted with a series of scripted classroom disruptions.
-Using eye-tracking and self-report measures, it investigates how teachers distribute their attention, how quickly they notice different types of disruptions, and whether expertise is reflected in more efficient gaze patterns, higher confidence, lower perceived disruptiveness, and greater strategic knowledge.
+Using eye-tracking and self-report measures, it investigates how teachers distribute their attention, how quickly they notice different types of disruptions, and whether expertise is reflected in more efficient gaze patterns, higher confidence, lower perceived disruptiveness, and better strategic knowledge.
 The study aims to contribute to a deeper understanding of professional vision and its relevance for effective classroom management, especially as it is learnable and can be systematically fostered (Sherin, 2007; Tucholka & Gold, 2025).

 Classroom Disruptions (Level 2)